raspberrypilearning/getting-started-guide-editor-python/en/step_1.md

 ### What you will make

-You will take a tour of the Raspberry Pi Editor and write a simple Python progam.
+You will take a tour of the Raspberry Pi Editor and write a simple Python program.

 The rest of this project will guide you through the features of the Editor!